Obria offers pap smears near you.

 Women should start getting Pap smears at age 21, even if they’ve never had sex.
 This test is important because it checks for early signs of cervical cancer, which can develop whether or not someone is sexually active.
 Getting this screening regularly helps catch any problems early, so they can be treated before they become serious.
 It’s a key part of staying healthy and protecting yourself in the long run.

-How often do I need to get a Pap Smear?
+How Often Do I Need to Get a Pap Smear?

 You should get a Pap smear at least once every 3 years starting at age 21.